Skip to content

 You probably already have an idea of what type of content creator you want to be.
 Now, you just have to hone or develop your skills.

-Try practicing for brands you know and love.
+Practice creating content for brands you know and love.
 Say you want to be a copywriter, for example.
 Try executing a mock creative brief to show off your skills.
-You can write a product description, social media post, and a headline to promote a new shoe launch.
+For example, you could write a product description, a social media post, and a headline to promote a new shoe launch.
+Or, if you want to be a graphic designer, you could create a mock advertisement to promote said shoe launch.

-You can continue to develop your skills through courses.
-There are plenty of online courses that will walk you through different types of content creation.
 Or, reach out to other content creators whose work you admire.
 Ask them for advice on how they developed their skills or (if they’re open to it) to look at your work and provide feedback.

 Step 2: Create a portfolio